flutter/cocoon/README.md

 able to run on non-Web platforms, but since the Web is our main target that is the one that should generally be used for development.)

-You may need to run `flutter config --enable-web` to enable Web support if you haven't done so in the past.

 You can run `flutter packages upgrade` to update the dependencies.
 This may be necessary if you see a failure in the dependencies.